GerlechJen/MechaCar-Statistical-Analysis/README.md

 ![image](https://github.com/GerlechJen/MechaCar_Statistical_Analysis/blob/main/Images/All_Lots.png)

 The result above shows that the mean of the sample is 1498.78 with a p-Value of 0.06, which is higher than the significance level of 0.05.
-Therefore, there isn't enough evidence to support rejecting the null hypothesis that there is a statistical difference between the manufacturing lots' mean and the population mean of 1,500 PSI.
+Therefore, we fail to reject the null hypothesis that there is no statistical difference between the manufacturing lots' mean and the population mean of 1,500 PSI.

 ### T-Test across Lot 1
 Below is the result of the t-test for lot 1:

 ![image](https://github.com/GerlechJen/MechaCar_Statistical_Analysis/blob/main/Images/Lot1.png)

-Lot 1 had a mean of 1500 and a p-Value of 1.
-Therefore, we cannot reject the null hypothesis that there is no statistical difference between the observed sample mean and the presumed population mean of 1,500 PSI.
+Lot 1 had a mean of 1,500 and a p-Value of 1.
+Therefore, we fail to reject the null hypothesis that there is no statistical difference between the observed sample mean and the presumed population mean of 1,500 PSI.

 ### T-Test across Lot 2
 Below is the result of the t-test for lot 2: